 Pyocyanin Mitochondrial Redox Cycling Initiates Ferroptosis in Airway Epithelia via CoQ10H2 Depletion and DHODH Pathway Compromise

-A bacterial toxin may hijack cells' own power plants to trigger a self-destructive form of iron-driven death.
+A bacterial toxin may hijack cells' own energy machinery to trigger a destructive form of self-destruction in CF lungs.

 Pyocyanin mitochondrial redox cycling / CoQ10H2 depletion